rclone/rclone/docs/content/rc.md

 The format of the parameter is exactly the same as passed to --bwlimit except only one bandwidth may be specified.

+### core/gc: Runs a garbage collection.

+This tells the go runtime to do a garbage collection run.
+It isn't necessary to call this normally, but it can be useful for debugging memory problems.

 ### core/memstats: Returns the memory statistics

 This returns the memory statistics of the running program.
 What the values mean